-Hello, I’m Esther White the recently appointed Head Teacher of Surbiton Children’s Centre Nursery school.
-I’ve worked at the Nursery for 7 years as Deputy and Acting Head for last 6 months.
-I’m excited to be leading the school and look forward to sharing monthly updates about the children and the adventures we’ve been having at nursery.
+Hello, I’m Esther White Head Teacher of Surbiton Children’s Centre Nursery school.
+I’ve worked at the Nursery since 2012 as Deputy and Acting Head before becoming Head teacher in March 2019.
+I’m excited to be leading the school and look forward to sharing updates about the children and the adventures we’ve been having at nursery.
 I also hope to share some early years insights to help parents and carers understand their children’s development and journey through this important year.

 The month of June has been all about preparing for new adventures!
 For some of our children they are nearing the end of their time at Nursery and have started visiting their new schools and meeting their new Teachers.
 We know that saying goodbye is often sad and can be difficult and so it is important to recognise these different emotions around change and new things.
 Rather like planning a trip it is important to be prepared.
 At our recent “Get ready for School” workshop we talked about how parents can help at home over the summer.
 Practice new things like trying on uniform, having a picnic packed lunch where children open their tricky packages, walk the route to school and talk about what you see on the way.
 Keep developing all those important independence skills!
 This will lead to confidence and help with settling in.
 For the children who remain at Nursery they will have new friends to welcome and this can also be a bit tricky for some as they loose some of their classmates and friends.
 We aim to make the very last few weeks exciting and fun and have lots of lovely activities planned!
 We all feel very proud of all the children’s achievements this year.